 Stay at the In Riva Al Lago (like I did!) for one of the best value locations in town – just next to the water and near the Christmas markets.

 Ah, beautiful Sardinia!
-I could write pages and pages on this incredibly diverse island (and someday I will!) but for now, let me just say that the beaches are thought to be as beautiful as any you can find in the Caribbean.
+I’ve blogged a lot about this amazing island but for those short on time, let me just say that the beaches are as beautiful as any you can find in the Caribbean!

 From the Prince’s Beach on the Costa Smeralda to the perfect white sands of La Cinta, the breathtaking blue water of the Not-So-Secret-Secret-Beach of Cala Goloritze to the dunes of Chia – the most difficult thing about Sardinia is knowing which beautiful beach to pick.